BigJ64/pubgcompare/README.md

 * [TRN PUBG Tracker API Key](https://pubgtracker.com/site-api)

 ## Setup
 Once you have a version of Python 3 installed you will need to install the Pypubg Library.
-Once this library is installed you can clone this repo and place your API key in the api_key file.
+Once this library is installed you can clone this repo and place your TRN PUBG Tracker API key in the api_key file.
 The script should be ready to run.

 ## Usage
 Once setup is complete you can run the compare.py script.
 It will ask you for two players and then compare their K/D Ratio, Win % and Skill Rating.